FAIR Tax Guide

 What to confirm before hiring the appraiser

-The safest hire is someone who can explain the tax assignment clearly before you pay.
+The safer hire is someone who can explain the tax assignment clearly before you pay.

 • Ask whether the appraiser regularly handles donation and Form 8283 assignments for property like yours rather than only insurance or resale work.